exoplatform/exo-documentation/docs/Administration.rst

    |image319|

 2. Remove existing values and/or enter new ones.
-When typing in the field, you will get type-ahead suggestions of groups.
+When typing in the field, type-ahead suggestions will appear below for easier selection of groups.

 3. When you finish entering or selecting the groups you want to grant spaces creation permission to, click on